hashicorp/consul/website/source/docs/guides/acl.html.markdown

 #### Enabling ACLs

 Enabling ACLs is done by setting up the following configuration options.
-These are marked as to whether they are set on servers, clients, both.
+These are marked as to whether they are set on servers, clients, or both.

 | Configuration Option | Servers | Clients | Purpose |
 | -------------------- | ------- | ------- | ------- |